Rust to assembly: Arrays, Tuples, Box, and Option handling

 Flow chart for make_quad_coordinates

 The flow chart for the make_quad_coordinates function shows how the input Option discriminator is checked early in the function.
-If the Option is None, the function returns early.
+The function returns early if the Option is None.
 If the Option is Some, the function extracts the contents of the tuple and uses the Box smart pointer to allocate memory on the heap.
 The function then returns the Box pointer.

 Key points to note: